Electric power distribution: History

-Electric power distribution didn't become necessary until the 1880s when electricity started being generated at power stations.
-Before that, electricity was usually generated where it was used.
+Electric power distribution become necessary only in the 1880s, when electricity started being generated at power stations.
+Until then, electricity was usually generated where it was used.
 The first power-distribution systems installed in European and US cities were used to supply lighting: arc lighting running on very-high-voltage (around 3,000 V) alternating current (AC) or direct current (DC), and incandescent lighting running on low-voltage (100 V) direct current.
 Both were supplanting gas lighting systems, with arc lighting taking over large-area and street lighting, and incandescent lighting replacing gas lights for business and residential users.

-Due to the high voltages used in arc lighting, a single generating station could supply a long string of lights, up to 7 mi long.
+The high voltages used in arc lighting allowed a single generating station to supply a string of lights up to 7 mi long.
 And each doubling of voltage would allow a given cable to transmit the same amount of power four times the distance than at the lower voltage (with the same power loss).
-By contrast, direct-current indoor incandescent lighting systems, for example Edison's first power station, installed in 1882, had difficulty supplying customers more than a mile away.
-This was due to the low voltage (110 V) it used throughout, from generation to end use.
-This low voltage translated to higher current, requiring thick copper cables for transmission.
-In practice, Edison's DC generating plants needed to be within about 1.5 mi of the farthest customer to avoid even thicker, more expensive conductors.
+By contrast, direct-current indoor incandescent lighting systems, such as Edison's first power station, installed in 1882, had difficulty supplying customers more than a mile away because they used a low voltage (110 V) from generation to end use.
+The low voltage translated to higher current and required thick copper cables for transmission.
+In practice, Edison's DC generating plants needed to be within about 1.5 mi of the farthest customer to avoid even thicker and more expensive conductors.

 Introduction of the transformer

 The problem of transmitting electricity over longer distances became a recognized engineering roadblock to electric power distribution, with many less-than-satisfactory solutions tested by lighting companies.
-But the mid-1880s saw a breakthrough with the development of functional transformers that allowed AC power to be "stepped up" to much a higher voltage for transmission, then dropped down to a lower voltage near the end user.
-Compared to direct current, AC had much cheaper transmission costs and greater economies of scale — with large AC generating plants capable of supplying whole cities and regions — which lead to the use of AC spreading rapidly.
+But the mid-1880s saw a breakthrough with the development of functional transformers that allowed AC power to be "stepped up" to a much higher voltage for transmission, then dropped down to a lower voltage near the end user.
+Compared to direct current, AC had much cheaper transmission costs and greater economies of scale — with large AC generating plants capable of supplying whole cities and regions, which led to the use of AC spreading rapidly.

 In the US the competition between direct current and alternating current took a personal turn in the late 1880s in the form of a "war of currents" when Thomas Edison started attacking George Westinghouse and his development of the first US AC transformer systems, highlighting the deaths caused by high-voltage AC systems over the years and claiming any AC system was inherently dangerous.
 Edison's propaganda campaign was short-lived, with his company switching over to AC in 1892.